machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 For 4GB images:

     xz -dc <name of image>.img.xz | pv -s 3880000000 | sudo dd bs=4096 of=/dev/<device> oflag=direct

-**Note:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)

-**Note:** if you use the SD card image you may want to **resize** it to use the whole SD card.
-You can use [GParted](http://gparted.org/) for this purpose.

 ### step 4: connect to the BBB using SSH
 Use you favorite terminal application to connect to the BBB: